 Most importantly, remember to take some time out to rest and refuel over the holidays.
 Ok, that might not seem possible if you have lots of work and exams to prepare for.
 But you won’t do yourself any favours trying to do them if you’re tired and stressed.
 Follow the tips above and you’ll find your revision easier and your Easter break far more productive; yet still have plenty of free time to relax and enjoy with family and friends.

 After a busy day of studying or out at university, there’s nothing better than coming home to a place you can relax.
 At Host, we offer friendly, welcoming and comfortable student accommodation for you to enjoy whilst at university.
-For more information about living with us over summer or during the academic year 2017/18, contact us today!
+For more information about summer accommodation or during the academic year 2017/18, contact us today!

 Getting serious about the environment we live in.